wassimseif/wassimseif.github.io/content/posts/torchtitan/index.md

 tags: ["PyTorch", "TorchTitan", "Distributed Training", "Model Parallelism", "FSDP", "Pipeline Parallelism", "Tensor Parallelism", "LLMs"]
 ---

-Torchtitan is an excellent project to learn how to implement distributed training techniques for training massive language models on **hundreds** of GPUs.
-I’ve been using it for a few months, and now that the [paper](https://arxiv.org/abs/2410.06511) is out, I thought it’d be a good idea to share a few posts about how to use it, what works and what doesn’t, what I learned while implementing these ideas in my own project.
+***Torchtitan*** is an excellent project to learn how to implement distributed training techniques for training massive language models on **hundreds** of GPUs.
+I’ve been using it for a few months, and now that the [paper](https://arxiv.org/abs/2410.06511) is out, I thought it’d be a good idea to share a few posts about how to use it, what works and what doesn’t, and what I learned while implementing these ideas in my own project.

 ---

-This post will be an overview of the distributed training techniques implemented in Torchtitan and why they are important.
+This post will be an overview of the distributed training techniques implemented in ***Torchtitan*** and why they are important.
 In the next couple of posts, I will be writing about my experience implementing each technique in my own project and what I learned from it and how much it actually helped.
 ## 1. Introduction

-Torchtitan is a project from pytorch's team, it's their attempt to consolidate all the parallelism and distributed training techniques available in Pytorch into a single _framework_ that can be used to train large models on hundreds of GPUs and they did an **excellent** job at it.
+***Torchtitan*** is a project from pytorch's team; it's their attempt to consolidate all the parallelism and distributed training techniques available in Pytorch into a single _framework_ that can be used to train large models on hundreds of GPUs and, spoiler alert, they did an **excellent** job at it.

-The techniques implemented in Torchtitan are modular, easy to understand and use, and they are all built on top of mostly vanilla Pytorch.
+The techniques implemented in ***Torchtitan*** are modular, easy to understand and use, and they are all built mostly on top of vanilla Pytorch.

 I use it more as a learning tool, to understand how to implement parallelism techniques in Pytorch, and to see how the Pytorch team is thinking about scaling deep learning models.